Creating healthy people and communities

 - Engage in sound ethical practice while exhibiting a high degree of professionalism

-- Obligation to promote health and prevent harm
+- an obligation to promote health and prevent harm;

-- Adherence to the highest standards of professionalism
+- an adherence to the highest standards of professionalism;

-- Celebrate diversity and respect for the rights, dignity and worth of individuals
+- a celebration of diversity and respect for the rights, dignity and worth of individuals;

 - Introduction to Public Health

 - Introduction to Epidemiology

 - Health Behavior and Health Promotion